PO Box 14216

 Email: Click Here

 ABGC is a not for profit organization incorporated in 1993.
-It is led by a six member Board of Directors comprised of certified genetic counselors elected to a five year term.
+It is led by an elected Board of Directors comprised of certified genetic counselors.
 ABGC Diplomates elect the Board of Directors and also support the activities of ABGC by volunteering in many different capacities such as item writers and ad hoc committee members.

 The American Board of Genetic Counseling (ABGC) is the credentialing organization for the genetic counseling profession in the United States and Canada.
 The ABGC certifies and recertifies qualified genetic counseling professionals.

 ABGC will establish standards of competence to protect the public and promote the ongoing growth and development of practitioners in the Genetic Counseling Profession.

 Credentialing is the process by which a qualified, recognized body grants formal recognition to those who have met predetermined standards and criteria.
 For genetic counselors, the ABGC credentialing process establishes quality standards for knowledge and performance for individuals entering the profession, as well as for experienced practitioners throughout their genetic counseling career.

 Credentialing of a professional group serves many purposes.
 Foremost, credentialing protects the public by identifying individuals who have met established standards of knowledge, skills and practice for their profession.
 These individuals have demonstrated a commitment to excellence by meeting the standards required to achieve and maintain their professional credential.
 Credentialing allows employers, other professionals, third party payers and governmental regulators, such as licensing boards, to clearly identify individuals with the specialized training, knowledge and skills necessary to expertly meet the needs of their constituents.
 Credentialing also helps to define a professional identity and opportunities for advancement for those meeting these standards.